davidegat/Lotus123-on-reMarkable/README.md

 <h2>Disclaimer</h2>
 Everything is published 'as-is', no responsability taken.
 Some steps may be different depending on your setup, please consider this as a general, inspiring, not detailed guide.
-I am not a coder, just an enthusiast linux user with some (few) skills, please understand.
+I am not a coder, just an enthusiast linux user with some (few) skills, please understand.<br>

 <h2>Background</h2>
 As a <a href="https://www.remarkable.com">reMarkable</a> user, I always wanted to get some useful apps to expand my possibilites, a spreadsheet is what I needed more as a teacher.
 Unfortunately, there's still no native spreadsheet app for reMarkable, except for some linux software like "SC", but didn't want to get crazy porting it on reMarkable.
 But, what about emulating DOS on reMarkable via BOCHS and getting back to the old good 90's? :)<br>